Everything you need to know about welsh onion seeds

 How do I store harvested Welsh onions?

 Store harvested Welsh onions in a cool, dry place with good ventilation.
-If the onions have been properly cured, they can be stored in mesh bags or baskets to prevent moisture buildup.
-Welsh onions can also be refrigerated or frozen for longer storage if needed, ensuring they remain fresh for future use.
+They can also be refrigerated or frozen for longer storage.

 How do I thin Welsh onion seedlings?